prysmaticlabs/documentation/docs/prysm-usage/prysmctl.md

 :::

-Example of running prysmctl by opening a terminal at the installed location after renaming.
+Example of running prysmctl by opening a terminal at the installed location after renaming:
 ```
 ./prysmctl --help
 ```

 The binaries can be run through a terminal directly and won't need installation.
-Please refer to the **list commands** section for additional information.
+Please refer to the [list commands](#list-commands section for additional information.

 ### Install via source

 Dependencies:

 - [Bazelisk](https://bazel.build/install/bazelisk) - this will automatically manage the version of **Bazel** required.
 - [golang](https://go.dev/) installed
 - The `cmake` package installed
 - The `git` package installed
 - `libssl-dev` installed
 - `libgmp-dev` installed
 - `libtinfo5` installed
 - `libprotoc` version 3.14 installed

 #### Install Bazelisk

 :::caution

 Windows users should run through binaries as some users may have issues building through bazel.

 :::

 Bazelisk is a launcher for Bazel which automatically downloads and installs the version of Bazel that you need.
 There are several ways to install Bazelisk:

 - Using [a binary release](https://github.com/bazelbuild/bazelisk/releases) for Linux, macOS, or Windows
 - Using npm: `npm install -g @bazel/bazelisk`
 - Using apt: https://bazel.build/install/ubuntu
 - Using Homebrew on macOS: `brew install bazelisk`
 - By compiling from source using Go: `go install github.com/bazelbuild/bazelisk@latest`

 #### Clone the Prysm project locally

 Clone Prysm's [main repository](https://github.com/prysmaticlabs/prysm).
 Switch to the latest version (the latest version number can be found on the [releases page](https://github.com/prysmaticlabs/prysm/releases)).
 Once cloned, enter the directory:

 ```
 git clone https://github.com/prysmaticlabs/prysm && cd prysm